A quick summary about this unconventional destination

 During the hardest winter months, Iceland is known for its limited sunlight, which coupled with the island’s northerly location, makes it one of the best places on earth to see the northern lights.
 The best time to see this natural phenomenon is in the nighttime darkness from October through April, if the skies are clear of clouds.

-Meanwhile, summer in Iceland has temperatures around 12 - 13 °C and has abundant sunlgith; May through August provides long days with bright nights, and the "midnight sun" phenonemon is especially prevalent in June.
+Meanwhile, summer in Iceland has temperatures around 12 - 13 °C and has abundant sunlight.
+May through August provides long days with bright nights, and the "midnight sun" phenonemon is especially prevalent in June.
+View our Iceland summer tours if you're interested.